CRISP

 pnpm install

-4. Deploy the Enclave contracts on the local testnet:
+5. Deploy the contracts on the local testnet:

 pnpm deploy:mocks --network localhost